Learn about the PG&E Vulnerable Customer program

 Learn about REACH

-We sponsor REACH, a one-time energy-assistance program that The Salvation Army administers from 170 offices in Northern and Central California.
+We sponsor REACH, a one-time energy-assistance program that Dollar Energy Fund administers from 170 offices in Northern and Central California.
 REACH helps income-qualified customers who have experienced an uncontrollable or unforeseen hardship and are unable to pay for their energy needs.

-Eligible customers may receive an energy credit up to $200.
+Eligible customers may receive an energy credit up to $300.
 The credit amount is based on the past due amount of the statement.
-REACH assistance may be available once within an 18-month period, but exceptions may be made for seniors and those who are physically challenged or terminally ill.
+REACH assistance may be available once within a 12-month period.

 Get details on the program.
 Visit REACH (Relief for Energy Assistance through Community Help).